(888) 552-6760 SCHEDULE AN APPOINTMENT

 It’s a well-tolerated treatment option that’s less invasive than surgery, making for a faster and easier recovery process.

-Your treatment team can give you clear instructions on what you should do to prepare for your procedure.
-This is a good opportunity to ask questions and find out more about what to expect on the day of your treatment.
+The patient's care team is able to provide clear instructions on how to prepare for the procedure.
+This is a good opportunity to ask questions and find out more about what to expect on the day of ablation treatment.

-• You may be asked to stop eating and drinking for a few hours before treatment.
+• The patient may be asked to stop eating and drinking for a few hours before treatment.

-• You may need to temporarily stop any medications you take that could cause blood clotting.
+• The patient may need to temporarily stop any medications that could cause blood clotting.

-• You’ll want to provide your doctor with a list of all your current medications beforehand, including over-the-counter medicines, as some could interfere with treatment.
+• The patient should provide his or her doctor with a list of all current medications beforehand, including over-the-counter medicines, as some could interfere with treatment.

-• You may want to arrange for a ride home.
+• The patient may want to arrange for a ride home.

-Microwave ablation is usually done as an outpatient procedure, which means that you’re able to go home on the same day.
+Microwave ablation is usually done as an outpatient procedure, which means that the patient is able to go home on the same day.

-• You’ll be given sedation or general anesthesia in addition to a local anesthetic so that you don’t feel discomfort.
+• Sedation or general anesthesia is given in addition to a local anesthetic so the patient doesn't feel discomfort.

 • The doctor inserts a probe into the skin, using computed tomography (CT) scans or other imaging tools to guide it to the location of the tumor.